Darrell A. Posey: Indigenous intellectual property rights

 Like collective rights to land, Indians and other traditional societies have collective intellectual property rights (IPR) to their knowledge.
 Posey championed the cause of indigenous and folk intellectual property rights during the last decade of his life.

 Bioethics of ethnobiology

 Western society has appropriated indigenous and traditional knowledge without recompensation or even recognition.
 Posey questioned whether scientific research, even of the most disinterested sort, might not lead to the violation of indigenous intellectual property rights or bio-piracy.

 Declaration of Belém

 During the July 19–24, 1988 International Congress of Ethnobiology, organized by Posey in Belém, the following document was adopted.

-Declaration of Belém

-Leading anthropologists, biologists, chemists, sociologists and representatives of several indigenous populations met in to discuss common concerns at the First International Congress of Ethnobiology and to found International Society of ethnobiology.
-Major concerns outlined by conference contributors were the study of the ways that indigenous and rural populations uniquely perceive, utilize, and manage their natural resources and the development of programs that will guarantee the preservation of vital biological and cultural diversity.
-This declaration was articulated.